Aboriginal and Torres Strait Islander families

 The Queensland Aboriginal and Torres Strait Islander Child Protection Peak works to support and strengthen the capacity of Aboriginal and Torres Strait Islander community controlled child protection agencies.
 The website lists member organisations that provide family services throughout Queensland.

 Aboriginal Family Support Services provides training for carers, support groups and cultural camps for children.
 Phone (08) 8205 1500.

 The Tasmanian Aboriginal Centre runs playgroups and provides parenting advice and other family support to carers of Aboriginal and Torres Strait Islander children throughout Tasmania.
 It offers long day care and after-school care for children up to 12 years at the Aboriginal Children’s Centre in Hobart.
 Phone 1800 132 260.

-The Victorian Aboriginal Child Care Agency (VACCA) provides training for carers, support groups, and cultural and parenting information.
-Phone (03) 8388 1855.
+The Victorian Aboriginal Child Care Agency (VACCA) delivers programs around Victoria like training for carers, playgroups and cultural strengthening.
+VACCA also provides foster and kinship care and support for children who are leaving care.
+Phone (03) 9287 8800.